Results

 How should I choose between APR, EAR, and continuous compounding?

-Use the nominal APR when the bank quotes a rate with a compounding frequency, switch to EAR when you already have an effective annual yield, and pick continuous compounding when you are modelling theoretical growth with smooth returns.
+Use nominal APR when a bank quotes rate plus compounding frequency.
+Use EAR when you already have an effective annual yield.
+Use continuous compounding for theoretical smooth growth models.

 What if the planner says my goal is unreachable?

-Increase your periodic deposit, extend the time horizon, reduce the goal amount, or assume a higher return.
-Without positive contributions or when returns stay negative, the balance may never reach the target.
+Increase periodic deposits, extend the horizon, reduce the goal, or assume a higher return.
+Without positive contributions, or with persistent negative returns, the target may remain unreachable.